Cheney, Washington: Local recreation programs

-The City of Cheney has a wide variety recreation programs that are available in addition to the park facilities listed above.
+The City of Cheney has a wide variety of recreation programs that are available in addition to the park facilities listed above.
 These programs and activities are administered by a coalition made up of the city and county government agencies and local non-profit organizations.
-The activities in these programs range from basketball, baseball, softball gymnastics, karate, day camps, and arts & crafts for youth and children to adult sport leagues and educational and field trips for senior citizens, along with a summer concert and movie series that is held at Sutton Park.
+The activities in these programs range from basketball, baseball, softball gymnastics, karate, day camps, and arts & crafts for youth and children to adult sports leagues and educational and field trips for senior citizens, along with a summer concert and movie series that is held at Sutton Park.
 The recreation programs run by local non-profit organizations include: